Compactness in Constructive Mathematics via Affine Logic: Antithesis Translation of the Heine-Borel Theorem

 We also have to consider the translation of $A \linimp \whynot{B}$, where $A$ and $B$ are propositions.
 Let $(A^+, A^-)$ and $(B^+, B^-)$ be the translation of $A$ and $B$, respectively.
 The positive part of the translation of $A \linimp \whynot{B}$ is $A^+\to \lnot B^- \land B^-\to A^-$.
 However, $A^+ \to \lnot{B^-}$ follows from $B^-\to A^-$ since $A^+ \to \lnot{A^-}$.
 Thus, this positive part is equivalent to $B^-\to A^-$.

-For more simplicity, we state only half of the whole translation of the Corollary~\ref{cor:corollary}: it has a form of $A\linimp B$ and the positive part of the translation of $A\linimp B$ is $A^+\to B^+ \land B^-\to A^-$, where $(A^+, A^-)$ and $(B^+, B^-)$ are the translations of $A$ and $B$, respectively.
+For simplicity, we state only half of the whole translation of the Corollary~\ref{cor:corollary}: it has the form of $A\linimp B$ and the positive part of the translation of $A\linimp B$ is $A^+\to B^+ \land B^-\to A^-$, where $(A^+, A^-)$ and $(B^+, B^-)$ are the translations of $A$ and $B$, respectively.
 We only state the $A^+\to B^+$ part of the translation of the above corollary.

 Finally, the translated statement is the following:

 \begin{quote} Let $a, b$ be two rational numbers and let $(q_\alpha)_{\alpha:A}, (r_\alpha)_{\alpha:A}$ be two indexed families of rational numbers.
 We assume that $\bigcap_{\alpha:A} (q_{\alpha}, r_{\alpha})_{\mathrm{cut}}^{-} \subseteq [a,b]_{\mathrm{cut}}^{-}$.
 Then there exist a natural number $n : \N$ and $n$ indices $F : [n] \to A$ such that $[a,b]_{\mathrm{cut}} \subseteq \bigmcup_{i:[n]} (q_{F(i)}, r_{F(i)})_{\mathrm{cut}}$. \end{quote}